-James Laing was born in Stonehaven (a seaside town on Scotland’s north east coast) near Aberdeen, on Sunday 18 June 1815.
-(As reported in his newspaper obituary, though his Certificate of Freedom states he was born in 1814).
+James Laing was born on Sunday, June 18, 1815, in Stonehaven, a charming seaside town on Scotland’s northeast coast, near Aberdeen.
+However, his Certificate of Freedom indicates that he was born in 1814.

 The Gazetteer of Scotland (1806) describes the town in these terms.